 Diseases like apple scab, fireblight, cedar-apple rust, needleblight, various cankers, and other problems can be prevented, as can infestations by pests such as gypsy moth, emerald ash borer, scale, and tent caterpillars.

 It’s distressing when we see a tree succumb to a disease or pest that treatments could have saved if administered earlier.
-The key is to schedule a regular tree health checkup with a CT Licensed Arborist to scout for any signs of potential problems and deal with them before they become a major issue.
+The key is to schedule a regular tree checkup with a CT Licensed Arborist to scout for any signs of potential problems and deal with them before they become a major issue.

 Not sure what to look for?